TangoGroup/stx/README.md

 ### Commands

 - `print` behaves like `cue export -out yml` but highlights errors, and the folders being evaluated
-- `xpt` saves stacks to disk.
+- `export` saves stacks to disk.
 See `config.stx.cue` for setting `Xpt: YmlPath:`
-- `dpl` creates a changeset, previews changes, and prompts to execute
+- `deploy` creates a changeset, previews changes, and prompts to execute

 ### Roadmap